Origin of All That Glitters is Not Gold

-William Shakespeare is popular for using this phrase in his play The Merchant of Venice.
-The original version reads, “all that glisters is not gold.“ Later in modern renditions, writers replaced “glisters” with “glitter.”
+William Shakespeare is popular for using this phrase in his play, The Merchant of Venice.
+The original version reads, “…all that glisters is not gold.“ Later in modern renditions, writers replaced “glisters” with “glitters.”
 In Act II, Scene VII of the play, the phrase comes from the puzzle arranged in Portia’s boxes, and it reads out: “There is a written scroll!
 I’ll read the writing. / All that glitters is not gold.”

 It means not every shiny and superficially attractive thing is valuable.
 Simply, it implies that appearances could be deceptive, and people or things that sound and look valuable could be worthless.
-The shiny outlooks may deceive us, and often such outward appearances look charming; however, in reality they could be deceptive, such as a hypocrite may look sincere but actually proves otherwise when the time comes.
+The shiny appearance of various things in life may deceive us.
+In reality, they can be deceptive, such as a hypocrite who appears sincere, but who actually proves otherwise when the time comes.
 Thus, it means a vice wearing the dress of a virtue.

 Today the “glitter” version of this phrase has superseded Shakespeare’s “glister” version.
 As it is used universally, it has become a very popular saying that implies that anything looking precious and shiny may turn out to be the opposite.
-We find it in literature as well as in everyday life.
+We find it in literature, as well as in everyday life.
 People apply it for other people, things, or places that look different than they actually are.
-Often, people use this phrase to describe hypocrites, politicians, and persons or things with outward shiny appearances, while inwardly they are opposite.
+Often, people use this phrase to describe hypocrites, politicians, and persons or things with outward shiny appearances, while inwardly they are not so pretty.
 Besides, many songwriters also have used this line in their songs.